First Quarter on

 Moon after ascending node

-1 day after ascending node on 3 September 2068 at 12:48 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 16 September 2068 at 02:30 in ♉ Taurus.
+1 day after ascending node on 3 September 2068 at 12:48 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 16 September 2068 at 02:30 in ♉ Taurus.

 Moon at southern standstill

 At 09:10 the Moon is meeting its standstill point to reach South declination of ∠-20.990°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠20.889° at the point of next standstill in ♊ Gemini on 17 September 2068 at 21:08.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.889° at the point of next northern standstill in ♊ Gemini on 17 September 2068 at 21:08.

 Syzygy in 6 days